abraham-leal/ccloud-schema-exporter/README.md

     	Sync schemas continuously
   -syncDeletes
+    	Setting this will sync soft deletes from the source cluster to the destination -syncHardDeletes
-    	Setting this will sync soft deletes from the source cluster to the destination -timeout int
+    	Setting this will sync hard deletes from the source cluster to the destination -timeout int
-    	Timeout, in seconds, to use for all REST calls with the Schema Registries (default 60) -usage
+    	Timeout, in seconds, to use for all REST calls with the Schema Registries (default 60) -upperBound int
+    	Upper SR ID space bound (default 101000)
+  -usage
     	Print the usage of this tool
   -version